Here's what we know about the victims from the Virginia Walmart shooting

 Randall Blevins

-Randall Blevins, 70, is the oldest victim who died at the shooting.
+Randall Blevins, 70, is the oldest of the shooting victims.
 His cousin told The Washington Post that Blevins was "the last one you'd expect something like this to happen to."
 Other former coworkers and friends described Blevins as a kind man and loyal employee.

 Lorenzo Gamble

-43-year-old Lorenzo Gamble had been a hardworking father of two who was in charge of making the banana pudding this Thanksgiving, as his mother the Post.
-Gamble was quiet, enjoyed working on his car and had worked at the Walmart for 15 years.
+Lorenzo Gamble had been a hardworking father of two who was in charge of making the banana pudding this Thanksgiving, as his mother told the Post.
+Gamble, 43, was quiet, enjoyed working on his car and had worked at the Walmart for 15 years.

 Tyneka Johnson

 Tyneka Johnson, from Portsmouth, Va., was the first victim to be identified after relatives shared her death on social media, according to Yahoo News.
-Johnson's relatives identified the 22-year-old worked as a Walmart employee.
+Johnson, a 22-year-old Walmart employee, was identified by relatives.

 Brian Pendleton